Make sure your network is secured against insider threats

 A security partner you can trust

 Make sure you’re truly protected by putting your networks, systems and applications to the test.
-As with all cyber security, external pen testing forms part of a robust security posture.
+As with all cyber security, external penetration testing forms part of a robust security posture.
 We’ll work with you to identify and remedy weaknesses in your security before a malicious party exploits them.